Artist profile: Anya Gallaccio

 When is it on?

-The installation will open on Saturday 5 May until Sunday 4 November.
-Make sure you come and see for yourself how a 16th century castle can be transformed through modern art.
+The installation is open until Sunday 4 November.
+Make sure you come and see for yourself how a 16th-century castle can be transformed through modern art.

 Who is Anya Gallaccio?

-Born in Scotland her first solo exhibition was in 1991 in London, since then she has shown throughout the world.
+Born in Scotland, her first solo exhibition was in 1991 in London and since then she has shown throughout the world.

 Anya’s creations feature in the Tate and the Victorian and Albert Museum in London.